sveltejs/eslint-plugin-svelte/docs/rules/sort-attributes.md

       - `"alphabetical"` ...
 Sorts the attributes of the same group in alphabetical order.
       - `"ignore"` ...
 Attributes in the same group are not sorted.

+Note that the behavior may change depending on how you specify the `order` setting.
+For example, `bind:value` and `on:input={() => console.log(value)}` behave differently depending on the order.
+See <https://svelte.dev/docs#template-syntax-element-directives-bind-property> for details.
+By default it is designed to be sorted safely.

 You can use the following formats for names or patterns:

 - `"foo"` ...
 Matches only the `foo` attribute name.